Last Updated: Nov 24, 2021

 The only special offer with this provider is a discount of 33% that applies to one-year signups.

 Newsguy is fast.
-They did well in our speed tests, as most USENET providers do.
+They did well in our speed tests, as most USENET service providers do.

 News Servers / Ports / Configuration